 As you expand to different geographies, finding PMF for your product becomes challenging.
-To establish PMF for the MVP in each geography, it is important to understand region's cultural nuances.
-Once you understand these nuances, speak to customers to ascertain whether the market is ready for your product or if your customers need to be educated.
+To establish PMF for the MVP in each geography, it is important to understand cultural nuances of a region.
+Once you understand the nuances, speak to customers to decipher whether the market is ready for your product or if your customers need to be educated.